spiltcoffee/postdfm/CONTRIBUTING.md

 ### Formatting and Linting

-We use `prettier` for formatting and `tslint` and `eslint` for linting.
+We use `prettier` for formatting and `eslint` with `typescript-eslint` for linting.
 The linting and formatting are separated into two steps.

 To see the linting and formatting issues, run: